luiarthur/ucsc_litreview/cytof/tex/model/sampling/sampling.md

 ## Full Conditional for $\bm\psi$
 $\psi_j$ has prior distribution $\psi_j \sim \N(m_\psi, s^2_\psi)$.
-So, it's full conditional is
+So, its full conditional is

 $$
 \begin{split}